valpryz/100-days-of-code/log.md

 **Today's Progress**: Complete the part 1, 2 & 3 of Le Wagon coding bootcamp prep

-**Thoughts:** I learned to think in terms of UI components, how to organize your css files to be more productive...
+**Thoughts:** I learned to think in terms of UI components, how to organize my css files to be more productive...

 **Link to work:**